 Some soil microbial function research was undertaken during the reporting period.
-Further Development of the Final Rehabilitation Plan will be undertaken in 2013, including preparation of the 2014 MOP, which will be developed in the now current MREMP format as required by the DPI.
+Further development of the Final Rehabilitation Plan will be undertaken in 2015, including preparation of the 2015 MOP, which will be developed in the now current Guidelines to the Mining, Rehabilitation and Environmental Management Process (MREMP) format as required by the DPE.

-During 2012 the Landscape Management Plan was approved, which included a Mine Closure Plan, in accordance with Schedule 4, Condition 8 of PA 08\0211.
+During 2012 the LMP was approved, which included a Mine Closure Plan, in accordance with Schedule 4, Condition 8 of PA 08_0211.
 The principal objectives of mine closure planning incorporated into this mine closure plan include:

 - To provide an overall framework for mine closure including rehabilitation and decommissioning strategies.
-In this regard a mine closure plan should be considered a template on which future activities should be based; - To ensure that adequate financial provision is made available to cover the cost of decommissioning, final rehabilitation and any other post closure costs related to the closure of the Charbon site; - To establish clear and agreed criteria with all relevant stakeholders, which can be used to provide the standard to which the final mine rehabilitation and post mining land use can be assessed against; - To reduce or eliminate adverse environmental effects once the mine ceases operation; - To ensure closure is completed in accordance with good industry practice as well as meeting the statutory requirements that may be applicable; and - To ensure the closed mine does not pose an unacceptable risk to public health and safety.
+In this regard a mine closure plan should be considered a template on which future activities should be based; - To ensure that adequate financial provision is made available to cover the cost of decommissioning, final rehabilitation and any other post closure costs related to the closure of the Charbon site; - To establish clear and agreed criteria with all relevant stakeholders, which can be used to provide the standard to which the final mine rehabilitation and post mining land use can be assessed against; - To reduce or eliminate adverse environmental effects once the mine ceases operation; - To ensure closure is completed in accordance with good industry practice as well as meeting the statutory requirements that may be applicable; and

+• To ensure the closed mine does not pose an unacceptable risk to public health and safety.

-Specifically, the Mine Closure Plan has been assigned the following key objectives.
+Specifically, the Mine Closure Plan has been assigned the following key objectives: